fluxninja/aperture/docs/content/get-started/get-started.md

    - [Auto Scale](/self-hosting/integrations/auto-scale/auto-scale.md)
    - [Metrics](/self-hosting/integrations/metrics/metrics.md)

-4. **Map to Aperture SaaS Controller**: Aperture Agent authenticates requests from integrations using Agent API keys, which can be created for your project within the Aperture UI; for more information, see [Agent API Keys][agent-api-keys] for more details.
+4. **Map to Aperture SaaS Controller**: Aperture Cloud authenticates requests from integrations using Agent API keys, which can be created for your project within the Aperture UI; for more information, see [Agent API Keys][agent-api-keys] for more details.